Ankr-network/ankr-cli/doc/ankr_cli_query.md

     * status,  Get Ankr status including node info, pubkey, latest block hash, app hash, block height and time.
         options:
             NULL
-    * transaction,  query the transaction results.
+    * transaction,  transaction allows you to query the transaction results with multiple conditions.
         options:
             --approve    bool      Include a proof of the transaction inclusion in the block --txid       string    The transaction hash
+            --creator    string    app creator
+            --from       string    the from address contained in a transaction --height     string    block height.
+Input can be an exactly block height  or a height interval separate by ":", and height interval should be enclosed with "[]" or "()" which is mathematically open interval and close interval.
+            --metering   string    query metering transaction, both datacenter name and namespace should be  provided and separated  by ":"
+            --page       int       Page number (1 based) (default 1) --perpage    int       Number of entries per page(max: 100) (default 30) --timestamp  string    transaction executed timestamp.
+Input can be an exactly unix timestamp  or a time interval separate by ":", and time interval should be enclosed with "[]" or "()" which is mathematically open interval and close interval.
+            --to         string    the to address contained in a transaction --txid       string    The transaction hash
+            --type       string    Ankr chain predefined types, SetMetering, SetBalance, UpdatValidator, SetStake, Send
     * unconfirmedtxs,  unconfirmed transactions including their number.
         options:
             --limit int   number of entries (default 30)